Skip to main content Skip to footer

 Leave the building:

-• Leave the danger zone immediately via the stairwell and via marked escape and rescue routes
+• Leave the danger zone quickly via the stairwell and escape routes

 • Do not use elevators

-• Help people in need of assistance to leave the building
+• Help people who need help to leave the building

 • Close the doors behind you

-• Follow the instructions of fire safety assistants
+• Listen to the instructions of fire safety assistants

-• Only attempt to fight the fire if you are not endangering yourself in the process
+• Only extinguish the fire if you are not putting yourself in danger

-• Saving lives is more important than fighting the fire.
-Warn relatives and housemates and look after visitors who are not familiar with the area.
+• Saving lives is more important than putting out fires.
+Warn family and housemates.
+Help visitors who are not familiar with the area.
 Avoid panic and reassure anxious people

 Behavior during thunderstorms